pestpp/pestpp-da_benchmarks/mf6_freyberg/template_seq_native/readme.txt

 Historic observations are available for stress periods 2-13 at two groundwater level locations and one surface-water flow location.
 These were generated from the "truth" model described in the pest++ v5 usgs report.

 The last 12 stress periods are treated as a forecast period as no observations are assimilated but groundwater levels, surface water flows and surface-water/groundwater exchanges are monitored through observations in the control file.
 In this way, users can experiement with different pestpp-da settings and compare the results of a sequential DA (iterative filter formualation) with pestpp-ies (e.g. iterative smoother formulation) results.

+To run this example, you need to have pestpp-da and mf6 (named "mf6") in your path or in this directory.